Piciformes / Megalaimidae / Psilopogon

 Introduction

-Asian barbet native to Southeast Asia, ranging from Nepal and India through Myanmar, Thailand, Malaysia, Laos, Vietnam and mainland China.
-Inhabits tropical and subtropical moist forests at elevations of 900 to 2,700 m (3,000 to 8,900 ft).
-Listed as Least Concern on the IUCN Red List due to its wide distribution and stable population.
+Member of the Asian barbet family native to Southeast Asia.
+Inhabits foremost forests between 900 and 2,700 m (3,000 and 8,900 ft) altitude.
+Listed as Least Concern on the IUCN Red List due to wide distribution and stable population.

 Description

-Vivid green upperparts with paler yellowish-green plumage below.
-Deep blue wings and verditer-colored feathers underneath the tail.
-The bill is dusky black, and there is black coloration around the eyes.
-The forehead is crimson and the throat is orange.
+Vivid green above with paler yellowish-green plumage below, deep blue wings, and verditer underneath the tail.
+Bill is dusky black, with black around the eyes.
+Forehead is crimson and throat orange.
 Legs are greenish.
-Measures 20.5–23.5 cm (8.1–9.3 in) in length and weighs 50–101 g (1.8–3.6 oz).
+Length is 20.5–23.5 cm (8.1–9.3 in) and weight is 50–101 g (1.8–3.6 oz).

 Distribution & Habitat

-Resident across Nepal, India, Bhutan, Myanmar, Thailand, Malaysia, Laos, Vietnam and mainland China.
-Presence in Bangladesh is uncertain.
+Resident in Nepal, India, Bhutan, Myanmar, Thailand, Malaysia, Laos, Vietnam, and mainland China; presence in Bangladesh is uncertain.
 Inhabits tropical and subtropical moist forests at elevations of 900 to 2,700 m (3,000 to 8,900 ft).
+Two subspecies: P. f. franklinii occurs in Himalayan foothills from central Nepal to northern Myanmar, Laos, and southwestern China; P. f. ramsayi occurs from central and eastern Myanmar to the Malay Peninsula.

 Behavior & Ecology